joeylitalien/noise2noise-pytorch/README.md

 rm *.zip
 ```

 Add your favorite images to the `data/test` folder.
-Only a handful will do to visually inspect.
+Only a handful will do to visually inspect the denoiser performance.

 ## Training

 See `python3 train.py --h` for list of optional arguments, or `examples/train.sh` for an example.

 By default, the model train with noisy targets.
 To train with clean targets, use `--clean-targets`.
 The program assumes that the directory passed to `--data` contains subdirectories `train` and `valid`.
 To train and validate on smaller datasets, use the `--train-size` and `--valid-size` options.
-To plot stats as the model trains, use `--plot-stats`.
+To plot stats as the model trains, use `--plot-stats`; these are saved alongside checkpoints.

 ### Gaussian noise
 The noise parameter is the maximum standard deviation σ.